U.S. halts funding to U.N. agency helping Palestinian refugees

 "We are very mindful of and deeply concerned regarding the impact upon innocent Palestinians, especially school children, of the failure of UNRWA and key members of the regional and international donor community to reform and reset the UNRWA way of doing business," she said.

-Gunness told Reuters earlier in August that UNRWA's support would be needed as long as the parties failed to reach an agreement to end the crisis.
+UNRWA spokesman Chris Gunness told Reuters earlier this month that UNRWA's support would be needed as long as the parties failed to reach an agreement to end the crisis.

 "UNRWA does not perpetuate the conflict, the conflict perpetuates UNRWA," he said.
 "It is the failure of the political parties to resolve the refugee situation which perpetuates the continued existence of UNRWA."